To: Justice Secretary Alex Chalk & Prime Minister Rishi Sunak

 Evidence suggests the cause of Zane’s death was hydrogen cyanide, a toxic gas that can lurk in unregulated landfill - like the one by their house - released from the ground by mixing with floodwater.
 But it took Public Health England 14 weeks to confirm to the family that hydrogen cyanide was indeed found in their flooded house.
-And despite the immediate finding of hydrogen cyanide in the home, the pathologist was never told to test Zane’s blood for hydrogen cyanide.
+And despite this the pathologist was never told to test Zane’s blood for hydrogen cyanide.